Hamar Municipality

 Hamar Municipality (Hamar kommune; [ˈhɑ̂ːmɑr]) is a municipality in Innlandet county, Norway.
-It is located in the traditional district of Hedemarken.
+It is located in the traditional district of Hedmarken.
 The administrative centre of the municipality is the town of Hamar.
 Other settlements in Hamar include Hjellum, Slemsrud, Ridabu, Ingeberg, and Ilseng.

-The 351 km2 municipality is the 250th largest by area out of the 356 municipalities in Norway.
-Hamar is the 32nd most populous municipality in Norway with a population of 31,999.
-The municipality's population density is 95.3 PD/km2 and its population has increased by 10.2% over the previous 10-year period.
+The 351 km2 municipality is the 250th largest by area out of the 357 municipalities in Norway.
+Hamar Municipality is the 31st most populous municipality in Norway with a population of 33,441.
+The municipality's population density is 95.3 PD/km2 and its population has increased by 11.4% over the previous 10-year period.

-Among the municipality's responsibilities, it the operation of nine primary and three lower secondary school, with a combined 3,115 pupils.
-The municipality also owns the power company Hamar Energi, and the sports venues Briskeby Arena, Vikingskipet and Hamar Olympic Amphitheatre.
+Among the municipality's responsibilities of local government, it also runs nine primary and three lower secondary schools, with a combined 3,115 pupils.
+The municipality also owns the power company Hamar Energi, and the sports venues Briskeby Arena, Vikingskipet, and Hamar Olympic Amphitheatre.

 General information

 In 1848, the village of Hamar was granted kjøpstad status for a land area of about 400 daa.
-This newly designated "town" (population: 1,025) was separated from the municipality of Vang to and established as a separate municipality in 1849.
-On 1 January 1878, the town/municipality of Hamar was enlarged by annexing about 800 daa of land and 138 people from Vang to Hamar.
-In 1946, a large area in Vang that surrounded the town of Hamar (population: 4,087) was transferred out of Vang and into Hamar.
-The next year in 1947, part of the municipality of Furnes (population: 821) was transferred into Hamar.
-On 1 January 1965, a part of Ringsaker (population: 100) was transferred to Hamar.
-On 1 January 1992, the municipality of Vang (population: 9,103) was merged with the town of Hamar (population: 16,351) and parts of the Stensby, Hanstad, Viker, and Stammerud areas of Ringsaker (population: 224) to form a new, larger Hamar Municipality.
+This newly designated "town" (population: 1,025) was separated from Vang Municipality and Hamar was established as a separate municipality in 1849.
+On 1 January 1878, Hamar Municipality was enlarged by annexing about 800 daa of land and 138 people from Vang Municipality to Hamar Municipality.
+In 1946, a large area in Vang Municipality that surrounded the town of Hamar (population: 4,087) was transferred out of Vang Municipality and into Hamar Municipality.
+The next year in 1947, part of the neighboring Furnes Municipality (population: 821) was transferred into Hamar Municipality.
+On 1 January 1965, a part of Ringsaker Municipality (population: 100) was transferred into Hamar Municipality.

+On 1 January 1992, Vang Municipality (population: 9,103) was merged with Hamar Municipality (population: 16,351) and parts of the Stensby, Hanstad, Viker, and Stammerud areas of Ringsaker Municipality (population: 224) to form a new, larger Hamar Municipality.

+Historically, the municipality was part of the old Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).